 Serving suggestions

-They are delicious served with nut-free vegan mac and cheese, Mediterranean stuffing, and fresh green beans and mushrooms.
+And they are delicious served with nut-free vegan mac and cheese, Mediterranean stuffing, and fresh green beans and mushrooms.

 Made this recipe?
 Have a question?
 Please leave a comment below. 💙 And for even more recipes, join my email list for community, inspiration & to chat directly with me!